 As a matrimonial lawyer in New York, representing clients in high net worth divorces, I am always looking for inconsistencies in the other spouse’s account of his/her finances because this means he or she is attempting to conceal something from my client.
 The same could be true if your spouse (the opposing party), refuses to turn over items of financial disclosure in a timely fashion or if documents are missing pages or particular time periods.Forensic accountants can help

-In my thirty-three years of representing clients in divorce cases, I continue to be successful to uncover and flush-out some of the other spouses’ actions that are intended to diminish the fair share my clients would receive in the equitable distribution of marital assets.
+In my thirty-five years of representing clients in divorce cases, I continue to be successful to uncover and flush-out some of the other spouses’ actions that are intended to diminish the fair share my clients would receive in the equitable distribution of marital assets.
 I seek out forensic accounting experts who can assist in determining the nature and extent of authentic family wealth.
 There are other professionals who can be helpful in tracking down financial inconsistencies such as: private investigators, book keepers, real estate appraisers, business appraisers, etc. who can determine whether or not your spouse is dissipating marital assets.
 Before going forward with a full scale forensic accounting audit, as an experienced divorce attorney, I will first determine if the cost of such an undertaking balances against the potential gains for my client.

 Contact Ingrid Gherman at (212) 941-0767 or send her your inquiry here.